pycuu/go-mnist-net/readme.md

 ```bash
 go test -v
 ```
-- These tests ensure the core functionality of the network is working as expected.
 ### 5. Planned Improvements

 - This is a work in progress.
 Planned future improvements include:

         Optimization of training speed and memory usage

         More efficient weight update algorithms

         Support for additional activation functions and optimizers

         Better analysis and visualization tools

 License